-Cross-Cutting Topic: Promoting Equity and Reducing Disparities
+Cross-Cutting Objective - Reducing Disparities and Promoting Equity

 The Committee supports the concepts of diversity, equity, inclusion, and accessibility within and for the autism community and the reduction of disparities in access to opportunities, services, and positive outcomes in health and well-being.
-People with disabilities, including autism, are a vital part of our diverse society, yet they often experience disadvantages, disparities, and discrimination.
+People with disabilities, including autism, are both a part of our society's diversity and often experience disadvantages, disparities, and discrimination.
 The work of the IACC has raised the profile of autism and increased autism awareness in an effort to foster inclusion and acceptance of autistic people.
 The IACC has also supported efforts toward reducing disparities that occur at the intersection of race/ethnicity and autism since the first IACC Strategic Plan was issued in 2009.
 The topic of reducing disparities for underrepresented and underserved populations is mentioned in several chapters of this 2021-2022 edition of the Strategic Plan.
-At this time, with increased momentum from sources ranging from federal agencies to private organizations, more opportunity exists than ever before to promote equity and reduce disparities, and the Committee renews its commitment to this effort.
+At this time, with increased momentum from sources ranging from federal agencies to private organizations, more opportunity exists than ever before to address issues of creating equity and reducing disparities and the Committee renews its commitment to this effort.

-Underrepresented and underserved populations, as defined in the Strategic Plan, may include various groups identified by demographic factors (e.g., sex/gender presentation & orientation, race, ethnicity, age, language preference, socioeconomic status, urban/rural, etc.).
+Underrepresented and underserved populations, as defined in the Strategic Plan, may include various groups identified by demographic factors (e.g., sex/gender presentation, race, ethnicity, age, language preference, socioeconomic status, urban/rural, etc.).
 The intersection between these underserved populations and autism often enhances disparities in health, social and economic wellbeing, and opportunities.
 The Committee recognizes that reducing disparities in underrepresented and underserved populations is an important topic across all Questions of the Strategic Plan.
-As a result, this topic has been selected as the subject of a Cross-Cutting Recommendation.
+As a result, this topic has been selected as a Cross-Cutting Objective.
 This will enable the Committee to track the critical research and services in this area across the Strategic Plan while also identifying this topic as a priority for funders.

-Disparities among underrepresented and underserved populations with autism are evident across many research and service domains, including access to early assessment, diagnosis, therapeutic interventions, and social services in areas such as education, housing, employment, and justice.
-For example, although the prevalence of autism has been found not to differ across racial and ethnic groups according to the most recent studies, research has found that White children and those of higher socioeconomic status are more likely to be diagnosed with autism and at an earlier age compared to Black, Hispanic/Latino, and Asian children and children from low-income families.1-3 In addition, missed diagnosis or misdiagnosis is more common among Black and Hispanic/Latino children.^{4, 5} The delays in diagnosis observed in some underrepresented groups may then lead to further delays in access to early intervention services for children on the autism spectrum, particularly during important periods in child development.
-Subsequently, across the lifespan, these disparities may compound, resulting in disparate negative health outcomes typically seen in underrepresented and underserved populations as they progress into and through adulthood.6 employment opportunities, geographic proximity to providers/specialists, crime and victimization, etc.) on the lifelong outcomes of autistic individuals.
+Disparities among underrepresented and underserved populations with autism are evident across many research and service domains, including access to early assessment, diagnosis, and therapeutic interventions.
+For example, although the prevalence of autism has been found not to differ across racial and ethnic groups, studies have found that White children and those of higher socioeconomic status are more likely to be diagnosed with autism and at an earlier age compared to Black, Latinx, and Asian children and children from low-income families.
+1-3 In addition, missed diagnosis or misdiagnosis is more common among Black and Latinx children.^{4,5} The delays in diagnosis observed in some underrepresented groups may then lead to further delays in access to early intervention services for children on the autism spectrum, particularly during important periods in child development.
+Subsequently, across the lifespan, these disparities may compound, resulting in disparate negative health outcomes typically seen in underrepresented and underserved populations as they progress to and through adulthood.6 Addressing the causes of these disparities will also involve examining the effect of bias, cultural differences, and various social determinants of health (e.g., housing, educational and employment opportunities, geographic proximity to providers/specialists, crime and victimization, etc.) on the lifelong outcomes of autistic individuals.
 For example, for populations in rural settings, there are noted disparities in access to transportation, stable and reliable internet access, and access to appropriate healthcare services.
 These social determinants of health are key to providing a holistic view of how best to reduce disparities.
-Additionally, further disaggregating racial/ethnic data may assist in identifying critical within-group differences and disparities and allow service and resource delivery to populations most at need.^{7, 8} Consideration should also be given to qualitative research and mixed-methods approaches that may highlight disparities not yet captured in quantitative studies.